-- Albion Online opens its next alpha test on September 15th
+- Albion Online kicks off its summer alpha event

 - Darkfall Blog